 Governance has been reviewed internally and at all levels.
 Trustees attend local and national updates where possible.
 Individual schools have conducted internal reviews and we have managed to recruit new governors to schools this year.
-It has not been possible to conduct an external review of governance due to Covid-19 restrictions.
+External review of governance is included within the scope of work of the internal auditor SBM Financial Services.
 When the situation has settled due to restrictions then a new date for a review of governance will be undertaken.